openalloc/SwiftDetailer/README.md

 ## See Also

 * [SwiftDetailerMenu](https://github.com/openalloc/SwiftDetailerMenu) - optional menu support for _SwiftDetailer_
-* [DetailerDemo](https://github.com/openalloc/DetailerDemo) - the demonstration app for this library
+* [DetailerDemo](https://github.com/openalloc/DetailerDemo) - the demonstration app for this library, using a value data source
-* [TablerCoreDemo](https://github.com/openalloc/TablerCoreDemo) - the demonstration app for this library, for Core Data sources
+* [TablerCoreDemo](https://github.com/openalloc/TablerCoreDemo) - the demonstration app for this library, using a Core Data source

 Swift open-source libraries (by the same author):